fbpx

 The Law on “Withdrawal of Deposit”?

-No withdrawal could be requested on the claimant of a copy of the request until 20 days after operation or until the time has elapsed for all complaints, whichever is later.
+No withdrawal could request on the claimant of a copy of the request until 20 days after operation or until the time has elapsed for all complaints, whichever is later.

-When an objection is lodged on the ground that the other parties are known or suspected to have interest in the property, the plaintiff shall serve or offer to inform such other parties that they may appear within 10 days of the service and object to the withdrawal.
+When an objection is a lodge on the ground that the other parties know or suspect to have interest in the property, the plaintiff shall serve or offer to inform such other parties that they may appear within 10 days of the service and object to the withdrawal.
 The notice shall inform those parties that, to the degree of the amount withdrawn, their failure to object would result in the waiver of any rights against the complainant.

 Also, a plaintiff will file and serve on the applicant a document setting out ànames of the parties to whom the notice has been given and the dates of service, and ànames and last known addresses of the other parties known or suspected to have interest in the property but not served so.
 A plaintiff can represent parties not served by the plaintiff.